RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.client.md

                      config: Union[Dict[str, str], ResourceConfig]) -> None
 ```

-Connects the Aqueduct server to an integration.
+Connects the Aqueduct server to an resource.

 **Arguments**:

   name:
-  The name to assign this integration.
-Will error if an integration with that name
+  The name to assign this resource.
+Will error if an resource with that name
   already exists.
   service:
-  The type of integration to connect to.
+  The type of resource to connect to.
   config:
-  Either a dictionary or an IntegrationConnectConfig object that contains the
+  Either a dictionary or an ResourceConnectConfig object that contains the
   configuration credentials needed to connect.

 <a id="aqueduct.client.Client.delete_integration"></a>